Shear modulus: Explanation

-The shear modulus is concerned with the deformation of a solid when it experiences a force parallel to one of its surfaces while its opposite face experiences an opposing force (such as friction).
+The shear modulus is concerned with the deformation of a solid when it experiences a force perpendicular to one of its surfaces while its opposite face experiences an opposing force (such as friction).
 In the case of an object shaped like a rectangular prism, it will deform into a parallelepiped.
 Anisotropic materials such as wood, paper and also essentially all single crystals exhibit differing material response to stress or strain when tested in different directions.
 In this case, one may need to use the full tensor-expression of the elastic constants, rather than a single scalar value.

 One possible definition of a fluid would be a material with zero shear modulus.